Code-Institute-Submissions/Akragas/README.md

 ## Testing

 - Have tested on:
-iOS iphone 5S
+    * iOS iphone: 5S, 6
+    * OSX: Chrome, Safari, Firefox, Opera
+    * Windows:

 ## Deployment

 This was deployed on GitHub Pages and can be viewed at: <a href="https://charliekranz.github.io/Akragas/" target="_blank">https://charliekranz.github.io/Akragas/</a>

-- ### Before my mid-point meeting with Ignatius, I deployed the website by:
+* Before my mid-point meeting with Ignatius, I deployed the website by:
-- Selecting the repository in GitHub account
+    * Selecting the repository in GitHub account
-- Clicked on Settings
+    * Clicked on Settings
-- In GitHub Pages section, selected Master Branch as source
+    * In GitHub Pages section, selected Master Branch as source
-- Clicked Save
+    * Clicked Save
-- Shared the url of the published site
+    * Shared the url of the published site

 ***